-In the absence of both the Assistant Accountants the Accountant (Regulatory & Financial Accounting) can undertake the download of data and cash flow management, but cannot place investments.
+In the absence of both the above, the Financial Accountant can undertake the download of data and cash flow management.

-In the absence of all three staff, the Team Leader (Regulatory & Financial Accounting) can undertake the whole function, but this would require two separate authorised officers to authorise any investments placed, and the reconciliation for the period would need review by the Group Manager.
+In the absence of all three staff, the Senior Financial Accountant (Team Leader) can undertake the whole function, but this would require two separate authorised officers to authorise any investments placed, and the reconciliation for the period would need review by the Group Manager.